-Default Value: time Valid Values:
+Default Value: time

-time The time string is formatted according to the HH:MM:SS.sss (hours, minutes, seconds, and milliseconds) format.
+The time string is formatted according to the HH: MM: SS. sss (hours, minutes, seconds, and milliseconds) format.

 locale The time string is formatted according to the system's locale.

-IS08601 The date in the time string is formatted according to the ISO 8601 format.
+The date in the time string is formatted according to the ISO 8601 format.
 Fractional seconds are given in milliseconds.